About the Homes Located at 31 Wharf Road

 Sweat Equity

-Once your household has been selected, it’s time to put in up to 500 hours of sweat equity.
+Once your household has been selected, it’s time to put in 500 hours of sweat equity.

 7